-RedWhite’s bibshorts are purpose built to be comfortable over long-distances.
-One of the critical components of the bibshort that allows this is the chamois.
-All our bibshorts use chamois’ that has been custom designed by a boutique firm based in Italy.
-Every chamois is manufactured in Croatia to RedWhite’s specifications using a mixture of Italian foams and proprietary technical fabrics.
-This makes a RedWhite chamois something truly unique, offering our customers a ride that can’t be found elsewhere.
+The Chamois is one of the most critical components of a cycling bibshort.
+Using a chamois’ that has been custom designed by a boutique firm based in Italy, every chamois follows specifications using a mixture of Italian foams and proprietary technical fabrics.
+This makes a RedWhite pad something truly unique.
+By offering our customers a ride that can’t be found elsewhere.

 This technical article will cover the following characteristics of our chamois’ :

-A RedWhite chamois is made of 6 different materials :
+A RedWhite cycling chamois is made of 6 different materials :

 - Anti-bacterial technical fabric (for the top layer that contacts the body)